 You get feedback to improve the mobile experience, if your website isn’t user-friendly for the small screen.
 A lot of social media marketing (and sales) happens on consumer mobile phones.

-69% of users will delete your mail without reading it.
+Next, confirm that you’re using a mobile-friendly email service provider.
+If your newsletter isn’t optimized for mobile, 69% of users will delete your mail without reading it.

 Finally, don’t assume that your customers don’t checkout from mobile devices.
 Mobile marketing is a valuable component of your digital marketing.

 In the 2015 holiday season, shoppers spent almost the same amount on mobile ($140) as they did on desktop ($150).